RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 #### Tradeoff with GxE and Covariance

-We predicted that since as GxE increases, the relationship between genotype and environment must become increasingly independent which should reduce the amount of CovGE.
-Here is a potential way to show that relationship:
+We predicted that since as GxE increases, the relationship between genotype and environment must become increasingly independent which should reduce the amount of CovGE observed.
+Looks like our hypothesis is supported! *This data has been filtered to just significant GxE OR significant CovGE values.*

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.12.CovGxETradeoff.png)